Reduce the impact of marketing aimed at children (Indicator 23)

 Self-regulation scheme

-In 2013, the Norwegian food and drink sector, in collaboration with the authorities, developed an enhanced self-regulation scheme for the marketing of food and drink aimed at children.
+In 2013, the Norwegian food and beverage industry, in agreement with the authorities, developed an enhanced self-regulation scheme for the marketing of foods and beverages aimed at children.
 This scheme replaced a previous voluntary scheme and came into force on 1 January 2014.

 Monitoring the scheme